wangonya/wangonya.com/content/blog/shallow-deep-copy-python.md

 ```

 Now if some more values are appended to `x`, `y`
-will still be affected by `z` will not.
+will still be affected, but `z` will not.

 ```shell
 >>> x.append(6)